 Your interview may be face to face, or by phone.

 You will be learning through three main themes on our course;

 Self and Others

-You'll be learning and developing skills through topics such as
+You will be learning and developing skills through topics such as

 Personal Presentation skills